Tanmoy-Rath/misc/R/5 - data.table.md

 <a href="https://www.r-exercises.com/2017/06/15/data-manipulation-with-data-table-part-1/">https://www.r-exercises.com/2017/06/15/data-manipulation-with-data-table-part-1/</a>

-**1) Load the iris dataset ,make it a data.table and name it iris_dt ,Print mean of Petal.Length, grouping by first letter of Species from iris_dt.**
+**1) Load the iris dataset, make it a data.table and name it iris_dt, print mean of Petal.Length, grouping by first letter of Species from iris_dt.**
 <details>
    <summary>Show Answer!!</summary>